 Asian Heritage Month

-Asian American and Pacific Islander Heritage Month is nationally recognized during the month of May.
+Historically, Asian American and Pacific Islander Heritage Month (AAPI) is nationally recognized during the month of May.
 At UW-Parkside, in light of the academic calendar, we celebrate in April.
-We honor and recognize the history, culture, and achievements of Asian Americans.
+Additionally, as of 2021, April has been federally recognized as Arab American Heritage Month.
+We honor and recognize the history, culture, and achievements of Asians, Pacific Islanders, Desis, Arabs and ALL people with heritage from the Asian continent.
+The Office of Multicultural Student Affairs and the Asian Heritage Month Planning Committee will continue to be more inclusive to all members of the Asian diaspora.
 Join us in celebration of Asian Heritage Month and be sure to stay connected through Facebook and Instagram to be in the know of upcoming events!

 Asian Heritage Month Library Collection